Executive and Leadership Coaching

 What experience do you draw on to coach executives and leaders?

 I have fifteen years of experience in operational management and human resource positions.
-I have worked as an early hire (employee #11) in a healthcare startup that grew to over 1,500 employees in just five years, so I am familiar with startup environments and rapidly scaling organizations.
+I worked as an early hire (employee #11) in a healthcare startup that recently went public at a ten billion dollar valuation, so I am familiar with startup environments and rapidly scaling organizations.
 I served as a vice president overseeing a profit and loss statement of close to $50 million in annual revenue, with responsibility for key performance indicators over a variety of financial, sales, and quality goals.
 I have had as many as 70 direct reports at one time and overseen a team of managers and directors with a team of 150 reporting up to them.
 I have extensive experience with hiring and firing, giving feedback, performance management, and training.
 My particular strengths as a leader are interpersonal communication, change management, building trust, managing emotions at work, problem solving, process improvement, and having difficult conversations.
 I have a bachelor’s degree from Washington University in St. Louis and a master’s in health administration from the University of Michigan in Ann Arbor.

 How do sessions work?